sodiumnitrate/sequence_analysis/README.md

 # sequence_analysis

 This python module puts together some tools to do very basic (protein/dna/rna) sequence analysis.
 Some of these were created for research and some for my own education.
-Please use at your own risk. :upside_down_face:
+Please use at your own risk.

 ## installation